redmineBOOST/documentation/language-guide.md

 ### <a name="undefined"></a> Undefined

-The Undefined type can only be the value `undefined` and occures if the property is of type `Union<undefined|...>` and does not exist.
-The result is an `undefined` value.
+The Undefined type can only be the value `undefined`.

 ## <a name="literals"></a> Literals